Tag

 TP-Link — Kasa Smart Wi-Fi Plug Mini

 At about half the price of some of the other smart plugs on this list, the TP-Link Kasa Smart Wi-Fi Plug is a solid choice if you’re on a budget.
-It’s compatible with Amazon Alexa and Assistant, or you can just use the app.
+It’s compatible with Amazon Alexa and Google Assistant, or you can just use the app.
 Use the app to create schedules for powering your devices on and off for up to a full week.

 best google home smart plugs wyze plug 1